sgtlambda/fieldwork/README.md

 use jannieforms\validators\JannieFormEmailValidator;
 use jannieforms\components\Button;

+// Instantiate a new form
 $contactForm = new Form('contact', '', new JannieFormPostMethod() );

+// Add a text field with validation
 $emailField = new TextField('email', 'Email address');
 $emailField
    ->addValidator(new JannieFormEmailValidator())
    ->addTo($contactForm);

+// Add a submit button
 $submitButton = new Button('submit', 'Send', 'submit', Button::TYPE_SUBMIT);
 $submitButton
+   ->setGlyphIcon('right-open')
    ->addTo($contactForm);

+// Output the form
+echo $contactForm->getHTML();
 ```

 #### todo